varlequin2023/public/README.md

-# VINCENT ARLEQUIN - PORTFOLIO
+# VINCENT J EVANS-ARLEQUIN - PORTFOLIO

 This repository contains a few projects that I've made and decided to make public.